 Every year the Citizens Advice service helps millions of people with their problems.
-However, every so often someone comes away from a Citizens Advice Bureau feeling more than a bit disgruntled.
+However, every so often someone comes away from a local Citizens Advice feeling more than a bit disgruntled.
 Perhaps you had to wait for ages, only to find out that there is very little we can do for you.
 Perhaps you felt that you were not treated with respect or courtesy.
 Perhaps the advice we gave you did not work out for you or was even negligent.

 Unfortunately, these things happen.
 We know we are not perfect.
 But we aim to be.
 That is why we have a complaints procedure.
 Sometimes we can put things right; sometimes we can only explain ourselves and apologise.
 But we do want to learn from our mistakes.
 What you tell us helps us to look at how we do things and helps us to improve our service.

-If you believe that the advice that the Citizens Advice Bureau gave you cost you money (the most obvious example is in respect of a benefit claim) then you should seek independent advice from elsewhere - a high street solicitor perhaps or a law centre.
+If you believe that the advice that the local Citizens Advice gave you cost you money (the most obvious example is in respect of a benefit claim) then you should seek independent advice from elsewhere - a high street solicitor perhaps or a law centre.
 In those circumstances we would not deal with a complaint at the same time as we are dealing with a legal action.

 I am dissatisfied, what do I do?

 Misunderstandings can often be sorted out on an informal basis.
-Don't be afraid to contact the manager or deputy manager of the Citizens Advice Bureau that advised you - she or he might be able to iron out the problem straightaway.
+Don't be afraid to contact the manager or deputy manager of the local Citizens Advice that advised you - she or he might be able to iron out the problem straightaway.

 What happens next?

-To make sure that all complaints are handled efficiently and fairly, we have a procedure.
+To make sure that all complaints are handled efficiently and fairly, we have a complaints procedure.
 This runs through various stages when complainants continue to feel unhappy with the response they have received.